helenzhou6/FAC-Notes/weekFour.md

     * More IIFEs [here](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) and [here](https://toddmotto.com/what-function-window-document-undefined-iife-really-means/).
 IIFEs are immediately called at runtime and only run once, so good for privacy.
 * For backend modularisation, you can use `require` at the top.
 So have the `module.js` - first version in a file.
 And then in the other file put `const module = require('./logic');` and then to access use `logic.console()`.
 * To export multiple functions do `module.exports = {console, other};` (you still need to call it in the same manner in the other files, the same as if you exported the whole `module` function, except in this manner you can select which functions to export and which ones not to.
 This is called **deconstruction**).
 Also when using require if it is a `.js` file, you don't need to put that extension.
 Then put `var {console, other} = require('./logic.js’);` in other files.
+    * Also the conventional way to export multiple functions is not to wrap it all into a larger object, rather just separated functions in one file, then on import do: `const {console, x } = require (‘./module’)`.
+This means you only import the ones you need, and no longer need to do `module.console()` (just do `console()`).
 * More examples [here](http://www.matteoagosti.com/blog/2013/02/24/writing-javascript-modules-for-both-browser-and-node).